fqqb/timeline/docs/getting-started.md

                      height="90px"
                      caption="First data" %}

-Event 4 is not fully visible, but you can pan the Timeline canvas.
+Item 4 is not fully visible, but you can pan the Timeline canvas.

 ## Absolute Time

-A common use case is to render real life events.
+A common use case is to render real life items.
 That is &ndash; using absolute time.

 If we consider time to be milliseconds since 1 January 1970 UTC, we can use JavaScript Dates to show a specific calendar time range.

-Let's do that, and replace our event data with absolute timestamps too.
+Let's do that, and replace our item data with absolute timestamps too.

 ```javascript
 // Show 'today' (using local time)